prodmodfour/Ada_Carbon_Monitoring_Implementation_Documentation/documentation/system_overview.md

 * Virtual Capacity Curves (Electricity view and carbon view)
+  * Needs more research on whether other facilities have used something simlar
 * Carbon Intensity Forecast
 * Estimated electricity usage of a project over x time period (Selectable data range or day, month, year).
 This uses TDP calculations.
     * Carbon footprint view